h-lunah/phyrebird-ac-fix/README.md

 ## Credits
 - StepP1 was created by xMax/StepF2 team (https://stepf2.blogspot.com/).
 Check out the in-game credits screen for original Stepmania and StepP1 credits, or visit the original StepP1 website.
 - StepP1 1.0.1 to 1.0.3 were made by SheepyChris (https://github.com/sheepyChris/) with help from Team CrackItUp (check out 'Intro' folder for additional credits message).
-- Additional credits for stepp1-plus: rayden-61 (myself) for all the changes; SofiaXY and The Resistance Simfiles (https://web.facebook.com/TheResistance2019/) for some cosmetic changes and noteskins.
+- Additional credits for stepp1-plus: rayden-61 for all the changes; SofiaXY and The Resistance Simfiles (https://web.facebook.com/TheResistance2019/) for some cosmetic changes and noteskins.
 - Team Overcross for the Phoenix Co-op noteskin (edited by rayden-61 for use on non-coop charts).
+- Drako, for some graphics and mods to theme.
 - Some other people, please let me know if I need to include you here.